Crime Rate in Mulbarton & Stoke Holy Cross: Trends, Hotspots

 • Relative to South Norfolk:

 • In 2024, Mulbarton & Stoke Holy Cross demonstrated a lower crime volume than the South Norfolk average, with 202 crimes compared to 322.0.
 This suggests a relatively safer position within the region for the year.
-Additionally, Mulbarton & Stoke Holy Cross recorded fewer crimes than 14 out of 25 other cities.
+Additionally, Mulbarton & Stoke Holy Cross recorded fewer crimes than 14 out of 25 other areas in the South Norfolk.

 • In 2023, Mulbarton & Stoke Holy Cross had fewer crimes than the South Norfolk average, with 205 crimes compared to 286.
 This reflects a relatively lower crime rate for the area within the region that year.
-Furthermore, Mulbarton & Stoke Holy Cross witnessed more crimes than 14 out of 25 other cities.
+Furthermore, Mulbarton & Stoke Holy Cross witnessed more crimes than 14 out of 25 other areas in the South Norfolk.

 • Overall Assessment: